intuition-dev/intuDocs/docsSrc/src/pug_static_data.md

-## Tutorial 4: Learn Templating/Pug and static binding; view via S3 HTTP server.
+## Learn Templating/Pug and static binding; view via S3 HTTP server.

 Simply said, _Pug_ is HTML without closing tags.
 Pug is a templating language, more powerful than [Markdown](https://en.wikipedia.org/wiki/Markdown).
 If you know Node/Express, you know Pug already.

 If you know HTML, you also mostly know Pug: just don't close the tags.
 Pug also has variables (e.g. `#{key1}`) and imports (e.g. `include fragment.pug`).

 This Pug:

     header
     body
         p Hello #{key1}